cleitonsouza01/trade/docs/index.md

 #>> {'trades': 5.0}
 ```

-Operation objects may include taxes and comissions that are considered by the
+Operation objects may include taxes and commissions that are considered by the
 accumulator when calculating results and portfolio prices.

 The Accumulator can also log the accumulated operations and their results.

-There are more features, like rating and applying discounts automatically
-to a group of operations, separating daytrades from common trades in a group of
-operations, calculating the resulting position from a group of operations and so
-on.
-Check the documentation and the examples for more information on how to
+Check the documentation for all the available features.
-use the trade module.

 ## Compatibility